Fleker/CumulusTV/README.md

 # CumulusTV
-Android TV Live Channel Plugin with user-entered stream files
+Android TV Live Channel Plugin with user-entered stream files, powered by the TIF Companion Library.

 <img src='https://cloud.githubusercontent.com/assets/3291635/9031614/2a2534ba-3983-11e5-900f-a8cb99f3bf40.png' width='640px'/>

 CumulusTV is a service that allows users to add `HLS` (HTTP Live Streaming) files or any website and play them through the Live Channels app on Android TV.
 Channels can be added through Android TV, or sync your data with Google Drive and edit the data on any computer.

+Everything can be found on the project's [website](http://cumulustv.herokuapp.com).

 ## Contributing
 This is a community project.
 I welcome any other developers to contribute to this project as well, whether in the form of a web app, a phone app, or on the Android TV app.
 Please submit a pull request.